 Members of the OPG must be adults from the same household with the same prebivalište (home address).
 They can be permanently or occasionally employed by the OPG.

 Members of the family may include:

 - Extramarital partners

-- Persons in formal and informal partnership
+- People in a formal and informal partnership

-- Blood relatives in direct line
+- Blood relatives in a direct line

 - Children and their spouses